xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/configuring_the_pay_with_amazon_module.md

 ---

-After the module has been {% link "installed and enabled" ref_iCibZ9wD %}, it needs to be configured.
+After the addon has been {% link "installed and enabled" ref_iCibZ9wD %}, it needs to be configured.

-To configure the module:
+To configure the addon:

-1. In the Installed Modules section of your X-Cart store’s Admin area (**Extensions** >** Installed modules**), locate the entry for the Pay with Amazon module and click the **Settings **link below it:
+1. In the Installed Addons section of your X-Cart store’s Admin area (**My addons**), locate the entry for the Amazon Pay addon and click the **Settings **link below it:
     ![]({{site.baseurl}}/attachments/7504637/7602403.png)
-    The "Pay with Amazon" module settings page opens:
+    The Amazon Pay settings page opens:
     ![]({{site.baseurl}}/attachments/7504637/7602404.png)

 2. Adjust the settings on the page: